Funds to Support Students

 Ottery St Mary

-Please consider making a donation to The King’s Student Trust Fund by sending a donation to the school (cheques payable to The King’s Student Trust Fund).
+Please consider making a donation to The King’s School Foundation and Jubilee Trust’ by sending a donation to the school (cheques payable to The King’s School Foundation and Jubilee Trust’).
 This will enable the work to be continued and, we hope, expanded.
 If you complete the Gift Aid Declaration Form we will be able to reclaim tax on your donation.

 Musical Instrument Purchase Scheme